The Hursey Center

-The Hursey Center opened its doors to new and returning students this semester—and is already opening opportunities to a new kind of learning experience at UHart.
+The Hursey Center opened its doors to new and returning students in the fall of 2021—and is already opening opportunities to a new kind of learning experience at UHart.
 The Center marks a significant milestone for the University of Hartford and its students.
 The gleaming 60,000-square-foot facility located at the heart of UHart’s campus not only provides a beautiful environment for teaching and learning, but also enables the University to launch and expand programs that will meet the growing demand for professionals in engineering and health care.

 The Bureau of Labor Statistics projects more than 2.4 million new health-care jobs will be created by 2026, more than any other job group.